CameronH25/PthreadsProject/README.txt

-BOO!
-(Hopefully the program is not as scary...)

 Mutex rationale:
     Mutual exclusion is, I think, ensured in my program as each shared resource (notably the conveyor belts and the associates countes for pizzas) are protected by mutexes.
 Further, when a pizza is being added to a conveyor belt, the "conveyorBeltThread" function locks the mutex.
 This prevents race conditions and ensures that the shared data is consistent.